-We will also establish a Human Rights Commission which will ensure that 503 equal rights legislation is enforced and that women have an effective and inexpensive means of redress.
-The Commission will investigate cases of 503 discrimination presented to it and recommend civil action to the Attorney-General.
+We will also establish a Human Rights Commission which will ensure 503 that equal rights legislation is enforced and that women have an effective and 503 inexpensive means of redress.
+The Commission will investigate cases of discrimination presented to it and recommend civil action to the Attorney-General.

-Full consideration will be given to the recommendations of the Select 706 Committee on Women's Rights. // We will set priorities for implementation, in 706 consultation with women's organisations. // glide time, part-time, job sharing, and multi-shift work. \blacksquare Thus assisting women 706 who undertake the dual role of worker and mother.
+Full consideration will be given to the recommendations of the Select 706 Committee on Women's Rights.
+We will set priorities for implementation, in 706 consultation with women's organisations.

-We will legislate to ensure that all areas of discrimination in employment are 503 removed I and that merit is the sole criterion in respect of job applications, 503 selection and promotion.
-I
+We will legislate to ensure that all areas of discrimination in 503 employment are removed / and that merit is the sole criterion in respect of job 503 applications, selection and promotion.

-To encourage women who wish to enter, return to or remain in employment, 706 National will encourage employers to establish flexible working patterns, such as
+To encourage women who wish to enter, return to or remain in 706 employment, National will encourage employers to establish flexible working 706 patterns, such as glide time, part-time, job sharing, and multi-shift work.
+Thus assisting women who undertake the dual role of worker and mother.

-We will give special attention to the problems associated with re-entry to the 706 work force and ensure that greater job retraining opportunities are available.
+We will give special attention to the problems associated with re-entry 706 to the work force and ensure that greater job retraining opportunities are available.

-Maternity leave without pay will be available to women for a period of up to 706 12 weeks, without loss of job security, promotion or superannuation rights, providing this does not cause undue disruption to a business enterprise.
+Maternity leave without pay will be available to women for a period of 706 up to 12 weeks, without loss of job security, promotion or superannuation rights, providing this does not cause undue disruption to a business enterprise.

-The new National Government will appoint women to boards, commissions 706 and tribunals and will give consideration to the appointment of women as industrial mediators.
+The new National Government will appoint women to boards, 706 commissions and tribunals and will give consideration to the appointment of women as industrial mediators.

-We will also support increased participation of women in the judicial system 503 and recognise no sex barriers in the exercise of any judicial office.
-Suitably qualified women will be given exactly the same consideration as men.
-503
+We will also support increased participation of women in the judicial 503 system and recognise no sex barriers in the exercise of any judicial office.
+503 Suitably qualified women will be given exactly the same consideration as men.